Complete Health Indicator Report of Maternal Mortality

 Graphical Data Views

 The final determination about whether a death is categorized as pregnancy-related is made by the Utah Perinatal Mortality Review committee.
 Over time the composition of the committee and the information available has changed, affecting how deaths are categorized.
-The consensus of the committee and the current paradigm is that pregnancy profoundly affects mental health and substance abuse issues, leading those deaths to be possibly categorized as pregnancy-related.
+The consensus of the committee and the current paradigm is that pregnancy profoundly affects mental health and substance abuse, leading those deaths to be possibly categorized as pregnancy-related.
+Because the total number of maternal deaths is very low, the change in categorization for even one death affects the mortality rate significantly.
 Prior to 2015, the committee may have been less likely to categorize those deaths as pregnancy-related and this may have contributed to a rise in the pregnancy-related mortality rate in recent years.
-Because the total number of maternal deaths is very low, the change in categorization for even one death affects the mortality rate significantly.
+Subsequently the committee developed standardized criteria to clarify the conditions in which a pregnancy-related complications led to an overdose or suicide death.
+These criteria were published in 2020 and are being increasingly used by other Maternal Mortality Review Committees across the country.
+Subsequently, the committee developed standardized criteria to clarify the conditions in which pregnancy-related complications led to an overdose or suicide death.
+These criteria were published in 2020 and are being increasingly used by other Maternal Mortality Review Committees across the country.

 |Utah vs. U.S.||Year||Pregnancy-related Deaths per 100,000 Live Births|